Abdallah-Tah/abdalkit/README.md

     php artisan abdalkit:install
     ```

+4. Create a new database for your project using your preferred database management system (e.g., MySQL, PostgreSQL, SQLite, SQL Server).

-4. Set up your database connection in the `.env` file.
+5. Set up your database connection in the `.env` file with the appropriate credentials and database name.

-5. Run the migrations to set up the required tables in the database:
+6. Run the migrations to set up the required tables in the database:

     ```shell
     php artisan migrate
     ```

-6. Compile the project assets, run:
+7. Compile the project assets, run:

     ```shell
     npm install && npm run dev
     ```

-7. That's it!
+8. That's it!
 You have Laravel Auth starter, just visit the home page and click Log in / Register.

 <br/>